nicolejsowell/Where-In-The-World/README.md

 Nicole Hendricks

+Wikipedia (for data on countries and capitals)

+Google search (for finding attractions of cities and food pictures)

 ## License
 License Copyright: Copyright © 2007 Free Software Foundation, Inc.
 License License: "Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed." (www.gnu.org/licenses/gpl-3.0.en.html).